Domestic Violence, Dating Violence, Sexual Assault and Stalking

 Reporting Incidents of Domestic Violence, Dating Violence, Sexual Assault and Stalking

-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Director of Employee Relations and Title IX by calling, writing or coming into the office to report in person to
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the District's Title IX Coordinator, the Director of Employee Relations and Title IX by calling, writing or coming into the office to report in person to

 Victims are also encouraged to report the incident to the College Police Department at 619-482-6380.
 Victims of domestic violence, dating violence, sexual assault, and stalking may also report the incident to District Administration or local law enforcement agencies.